a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 well-lit lights of bars, strip clubs, nightclubs and several tourists along the famous Walking Street in Pattaya City

-Unfortunately, pickpocketing is prevalent in Pattaya City, this can happen on busy streets, markets, bars, and bus stops.
+Unfortunately, pickpocketing is prevalent in Pattaya City, and it can happen on busy streets, markets, bars, and bus stops.

-Pattaya Walking Street is the most popular place for pickpocketers to lurk around; they know many people walking down this street are tipsy/drunk.
+Pattaya Walking Street is the most popular place for pickpocketers to lurk around; they know many people walking down this street are tipsy or drunk.

-Thieves also take advantage of tourists who are busy amazed, and looking around this entertainment-full street as they pickpocket you.
+Thieves also take advantage of tourists who are busy looking around this entertainment-full street full of distractions as they pickpocket you.

 How To Avoid: Keep an eye out, ensure your bags are closed, and don’t put things in your back pocket.